 Alma Mater: Northwestern College

-Most recently a member of the Northwestern College wrestling staff, Tyree Cox joined the Concordia University wrestling staff ahead of the 2019-20 season and finished his third season with the Bulldogs in 2021-22.
+Tyree Cox joined the Concordia University wrestling staff ahead of the 2019-20 season and finished his third season with the Bulldogs in 2021-22.
 Cox also serves an athletic equipment role within the athletic department.

 In year one working with the Bulldogs, Cox helped the program to a sweep of GPAC dual and postseason championships behind three individual conference champions.
 Concordia qualified eight individuals for the national championships, including two who claimed All-America honors: Alberto Garcia (133) and Tanner Farmer (285).
 As a team, the Bulldogs placed 15th nationally.
 Mario Ybarra (133) then earned All-America honors in 2021.
 This past 2022-23 season, Concordia equaled a program record for dual wins in a season and sent four wrestlers to the NAIA national tournament.

-Cox had spent the previous three seasons as an assistant at Northwestern, his alma mater.
+Cox had spent the previous three seasons as an assistant at Northwestern College, his alma mater.
 The native of Lancaster, Calif., was hired on with the Red Raiders following a successful two-year run in Orange City, Iowa, as a student-athlete.
-As a competitor at Northwestern, Cox twice qualified for the NAIA national championships and was a first team All-GPAC honoree.
+As a competitor at Northwestern, Cox twice qualified for the NAIA National Championships and was a First Team All-GPAC honoree.
 Cox put together a 28-9 overall record his senior season.

 Prior to landing at Northwestern, Cox wrestled at and attended Cerritos College.
 While there, Cox qualified for the national championships twice and earned a place finish at the community college state tournament.